LimenResearch/dsu/lectures/parametric_machines/index.md

 --

-- Due to the smaller number of parameters, machines tend<br>to generalize better than traditional neural networks.
+- Machines can outperform neural networks on prediction and<br>generalization tasks.

 ---